Keriz/imx7-iis-fpga2wifi/README.md

 This project is conducted for the SoCDaML course exmanitation as a miniproject.

-Using the NXP iMX 7 ULP devkit, we evaluate the feasibility, performance and power consumption of a wearable ultrasound sensor with a power consumption under 1 Watt.
+Using the NXP i.MX 7 ULP devkit, we evaluate the feasibility, performance and power consumption of a wearable ultrasound sensor with a power consumption under 1 Watt.

 ## Project planification